essembeh/rapid-api-client/README.md

 ✨ Main features:
 - ✏️ You don't write any code, you only declare the endpoints using *decorators* and *annotations*.
+- 🪄 Pydantic validation for `Header`, `Query`, `Path` or `Body` parameters.
-- 🚚 Support *Pydantic* to automatically parse and validate reponses (and also for posting content).
+- 📤 Support Pydantic to parse and validate reponses content so your method returns a model object if the response is OK.
+- 📥 Also support Pydantic serialization for `Body` with `POST`-like opeations.
-- 🏗️ Does not reimplement the low-level http-related logic, it simply uses `httpx.AsyncClient` like you would do and you can customize it.
+- 🏗️ Does not reimplement the low-level http related logic, it simply relies on `httpx.AsyncClient` like you would do and you can customize it.
 - ⚡️ Asynchronous, because `httpx` and `asyncio` are just amazingly fast.

-🙏 This project is inspired by [FastAPI](https://fastapi.tiangolo.com/), I always wanted a library to create an API client that is as simple as *FastAPI* for handling the server-side part.
+🙏 As a Python Backend developer, I've wasted so much time in recent years writing the same API clients over and over using `requests` or `httpx`; At the same time, I could be so efficient by using [FastAPI](https://fastapi.tiangolo.com/); I just wanted to save time for my upcoming projects, thinking that other developers might find it useful too.

 # Usage